 **To see the list of courses being offered for this year, click on American Studies on the Registrar's page.**

-We ask students who are going to major in American Studies to work out the structure of their major in advance by filling out the Planning Form for an American Studies Major at the time of declaration.
+Students who major in American Studies should plan out the structure of their major shortly after declaration by filling out the Planning Form for an American Studies Major.
 Majors must complete 66 credits (eleven courses) in the following general areas.
 The courses under I. are required, and therefore self-explanatory.
 The requirements under II. allow for some discretion on the part of the student, and we are interested in learning how you plan to fulfill this part of the major.
 III. is, of course, at the discretion of the student, and that is where it is most important that we see how you plan to design your major.

 I. Core Courses